SaschaWebDev/sascha-blog/README.md

 }
 ```

+- For sending http requests and data to GraphCMS the in Next.js integrated serverless backend (when hosted at Vercel) is used and can be found within the pages/api folder.
+Also another token for the API is needed and can be found within the GraphCMS platform under settings -> Permanent Auth Tokens -> Permanent Auth Tokens -> Create Token.
+Then go within these settings into Content API Permissions -> Create permission and tick all checkboxes there (read, create, update, delete, publish, unpublish, read versions) and click Create.

 ### Next.js

 - When using dynamic pages like `[slug].js` and using `getStaticProps` for data fetching you will also need to implement `getStaticPath` like described below.
 So Next.js knows about all possible dynamic path that are available for routing so that it can statically render and prepare them.